jok2000/Mousal-Command/README.md

 The answer is the 1980 Z80 version took about 3 months and the 1992 C version took about 2 weeks.

 The 1992 version has a rather smart demo mode, which the 1980 version did not have.

+There is one file TIMER.ASM from a defunct company called Ad Lib Inc.  If anyone knows the status of their Copyright, let me know and I'll put the file here.
+Contact me if you want to know what it does.
+It's basically just a clock.
+It's just a small assembly language file I thought they wanted to provide to everyone as information on how to use their sound card.